 Can I Refuse The Breathalyzer?

-When law enforcement pulls a driver over on suspicions of drunk driving, several tests will be administered to determine how drunk the driver is.
+When law enforcement pulls a driver over on suspicion of drunk driving, several tests will be administered to determine how drunk the driver is.
+The only thing you should say is “I WANT TO TALK TO A LAWYER.”

 First the police officer will look for obvious signs of intoxication, such as slurred speech, red eyes, slow reaction times or the smell of alcohol.
 If there is any reason to believe that you may be drunk, law enforcement will immediately begin tests on the street to determine your intoxication.